 Matome Mmolai: Orlando Pirates Sign Another South African Midfielder Ahead of Next Season

-Orlando Pirates have continued their busy recruitment drive ahead of the 2026/27 Betway Premiership season by securing the services of midfielder Matome Mmolai.
+Orlando Pirates have continued their busy recruitment drive ahead of the 2026/27 Betway Premiership season by securing the signing of another South African midfielder Matome Mmolai.

 The Soweto giants have been highly active in the transfer market as they look to build on a remarkable 2025/26 campaign.
 Pirates ended a 14-year wait for the league title while also lifting the MTN8 and Carling Knockout Cup, completing a historic domestic treble.